JimmyNel/CalculatorAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-This is a simple calculator :
+This is a simple calculator with an on the fly result function :

 ![Screenshot](src/demo.jpg)